|Diabetes Conference Scholarships|

-To be considered for a scholarship, submit your application to Tiffany Pertillar, NACDD Diabetes Consultant, by 11:59 pm EST, January 11, 2016.
+To be considered for a scholarship, state and/or territorial staff working on diabetes prevention and control strategies must submit an application to Tiffany Pertillar, NACDD Diabetes Consultant, by 11:59 pm EST, November 25, 2016.

 The Diabetes Council and CDC/DDT view these scholarships as a way to increase knowledge and enhance skills of state staff working on diabetes related strategies.
 They provide an opportunity to address both organizations’ priority of professional development.
 The benefits of this will be felt at the individual and state/territorial level.
 Yet, the scholarships offer an opportunity to do so much more.
 By offering scholarships to state staff to attend different national and regional conferences, recipients give the Diabetes Council and public health diabetes prevention and control efforts an important presence at these events.
 By representing the Council and fellow state staff working in diabetes, participation promises to result in numerous organizational-level benefits, including but not limited to: